 RIGHTS AND OBLIGATIONS

 The residence permit (A card) is valid for 12 months and cannot be extended.
 The period under Annex 15, during which you can already start looking for work, is deducted from the validity period of the A card.

 You will only be able to obtain the Annex 15 after your current Belgian residence permit based on studies has expired.

 During the orientation year:

 - You have no right to Belgian unemployment benefits; applying for any kind of financial support from the Belgian government might result in an earlier and forced ending of your orientation year.

 - You must be making effective attempts to find work or take the necessary steps to comply with all legal obligations in order to exercise an independent professional activity.
 The government might ask for proof of you either looking for work, or setting up a business.
 In case you are not able to provide any proof, the government may end the temporary residence permit.

 - You will have unlimited access to the Belgian labour market.
 The unlimited access will be granted as soon as your application has been filed.
 That means that you can already start working fulltime with your annex 15 document while waiting for the approval of the application and the issuance of the actual permit.

-- Last but not least, as soon as you have found a job you need to apply for a combined permit.
+- Last but not least, you need to look for a job for which the employer can (and is willing to) apply for a single permit.
 More information about this can be found on the website of the Flemish government.